What is Arthritis? – Focus on Seniors

 Genetics

-This plays an important role in the development of arthritis.
+Plays an important role in the development of arthritis.
 Unfortunately, since these were the genes you inherited from your mother and father, there is nothing you can do to change this!

 However, a healthy lifestyle can lower the risk of arthritic conditions in your body before it develops.
-You probably wish you knew this a while back, nevertheless, a healthy lifestyle does wonders at any age!
+You probably wish you knew this a while back! nevertheless, a healthy lifestyle does wonders at any age!

 Women are more at risk than men for getting different kinds of arthritis pain, probably because of the physiological changes they experience.